AramZS/aramzs.xyz/src/content/resources/quotes/opening-skinnerand39s-box-great-psychological-experiments-of-the-twentieth-century/these-findings-are-compatible-new-1810d.md

 sourceSlug: >-
   opening-skinnerand39s-box-great-psychological-experiments-of-the-twentieth-century
 sourceTitle: >-
-  Opening Skinner&#39;s Box: Great Psychological Experiments of the Twentieth Century
+  Opening Skinner's Box: Great Psychological Experiments of the Twentieth Century
 tags:
   - Quote
 title: >-
-  These findings are compatible with the new “coping” interpretation of... - Opening Skinner&#39;s Box: Great Psychological Experiments of the Twentieth Century
+  These findings are compatible with the new “coping” interpretation of... - Opening Skinner's Box: Great Psychological Experiments of the Twentieth Century
 type: quote
 ---